ChemEng stuff followers

 About the encapsulated relay

-An encapsulated relay is a device used for electric isolation between two circuits.
+On application of the encapsulated relays is for electric isolation between two circuits.
 One of these can be potentially dangerous (high voltage) while the other one could be safer for operators (low voltage).

-Other usages for encapsulated relays are known such as interfacing between actutators and controlling devices, etc.
+Other applications for encapsulated relays are known, such as: interfacing between actutators and controlling devices, etc.

 How does an encapsulated relay looks like?